strukturag/libheif/README.md

 The encoder supports:
 * lossy compression with adjustable quality
 * lossless compression
-* alpha channels
+* alpha channels (currently HEIF only)
 * thumbnails
-* save multiple images to an HEIF file
+* save multiple images to a file
 * save EXIF and XMP metadata
 * writing color profiles
-* 10 and 12 bit images
+* 10 and 12 bit images (currently HEIF only)
-* monochrome images
+* monochrome images (currently HEIF only)

 ## API

 The library has a C API for easy integration and wide language support.
 Note that the API is still work in progress and may still change.

+The decoder automatically supports both HEIF and AVIF through the same API.
+No changes are required to existing code to support AVIF.
+The encoder can be switched between HEIF and AVIF simply by setting `heif_compression_HEVC` or `heif_compression_AV1` to `heif_context_get_encoder_for_format()`.

 Loading the primary image in an HEIF file is as easy as this: